Email Security Best Practices to Safeguard Email and Email Server

 Adopt DMARC (Domain-based Message Authentication, Reporting, and Conformance) as it works towards protecting the email medium from Threats of spoofing and phishing.

-While DMARC can be considered the higher level of the SPF and DKIM protocols, it, in fact, works in conjunction with them.
+While DMARC can be considered the higher level of the SPF and DKIM protocols, it, works in conjunction with them.

 Recommended: Email Certificate Not Secure: How to Solve the ‘Not Verified’ Error in Outlook

-The aim of building out the consistent policies of email authentication.
-DMARC ties the sender’s domain name to the domain listed in the From: header and above all can help the organization to report to persons in charge.
+The aim is to build out consistent policies for email authentication.
+DMARC ties the sender’s domain name to the domain listed in the From header and, above all, can help the organization to report to the persons in charge.
 It was created as a defined standard 7489 in 2015.

 Best Practices for Running a Secure Email Server